 It’s impossible to tell which way regulation will go.
-While the FDA ruled that vaping products, including hardware and e-juices, will have to be approved by the agency, they’ve given the industry a reprieve and let it keep working while they work on that.
+While the FDA ruled that vaping products, including hardware and e-juices, will have to be approved by the agency, they’ve given the industry a reprieve to let it keep working while they sort it out.
 There’s also noise about regulations concerning marketing – making sure that e-cigarettes and vape supplies aren’t being marketed and sold to those under 18.
 Therefore, our look into the possible future of vaping won’t really look at possible regulations.

 E-Cigs Will Continue to be Available

 A great majority of those who switch out their cigarettes for vaping will begin with e-cigarettes or cig-a-like products that look and feel like cigarettes.
 For that reason, brands like VUSE, N-JOY, and JUUL will continue to be available at convenience stores, tobacco shops, and vape stores.
 We may even see them beginning to add more flavors, as JUUL has done.

 Vape pens have come a long way since the beginning of the industry.
 As customers began demanding more customization, longer battery life, digital displays, and better charging, the industry responded.
 Don’t be surprised if we begin to see more customization and better technology for mods.